ManojPnarasimha/CrossDB-NLQ-LLM_AutoGen/README.md

 ## Setup

+0. **environment variable** Copy .env.local to .env and replace with your secret values

 1. **Environment Variables**: Create a `.env` file in the root directory of your project.
 Add your Azure OpenAI API key and any other necessary environment variables.

     ```